seiferla/FiBo/docs/RUP_Architecture.md

 4. The authentication and authorization process checks the email and password against Django's backend authentication system.
 5. If the email and password match, the authentication and authorization process sends a token to the application system process, allowing the user to access the app's functionality.
 ![Home screen with list of cashflows](use_cases/realization/login-screen-3.png)
-6. If the email and password do not match, the authentication and authorization process sends an error message to the user interface process, asking the user to enter valid credentials.
+6. If the email and password do not match, the authentication and authorization process sends an error message to the application system process, asking the user to enter valid credentials.
 ![Rejection of entered data](use_cases/realization/login-screen-4.png)

 How the Design Model Elements Contribute to the Functionality: